-For trilaciclib in first line ES-SCLC, pooled data from the two first line trials was used to inform the proportion of patients experiencing myelosuppressive events by cycle (Manufacturer Data Submission).^{16,17} The proportion of patients who use G-CSF and ESAs was taken directly from the trials, independent of the proportion of patients experiencing severe myelosuppressive events.
-Health state utility during chemotherapy and post-chemotherapy was taken from a real-world analysis of EQ-5D scores among Canadian SCLC patients with extensive disease at encounter for the chemotherapy health state and progressive disease for the post-discontinuation health state.36 Disutility for neutropenia, febrile neutropenia, and anemia (using fatigue as a proxy) was taken from a study using a time trade-off approach to value non-small cell lung cancer toxicities.37 Although this study also presented disutility for severe thrombocytopenia was taken from a study of UK patients with chronic lymphocytic leukemia.
+For trilaciclib in first line ES-SCLC, pooled data from the two first line trials was used to inform the proportion of patients experiencing myelosuppressive events by cycle (Manufacturer Data Submission).
+The proportion of patients who use G-CSF and ESAs was taken directly from the trials, independent of the proportion of patients experiencing severe myelosuppressive events.
+Health state utility during chemotherapy and post-chemotherapy was taken from a real-world analysis of EQ-5D scores among Canadian SCLC patients with extensive disease at encounter for the chemotherapy health state and progressive disease for the post-discontinuation health state.
+Disutility for neutropenia, febrile neutropenia, and anemia (using fatigue as a proxy) was taken from a study using a time trade-off approach to value non-small cell lung cancer toxicities.
+Although this study also presented disutility for bleeding, not all Grade 3 and 4 thrombocytopenia results in bleeding.
+Therefore, disutility for severe thrombocytopenia was taken from a study of UK patients with chronic lymphocytic leukemia.